kaustubhk24/blog.kaustubh.codes/_posts/2021-02-27-write-a-function.md

 **Explanation 0**

-1990 is not a multiple of 4 hence it&#8217;s not a leap year.
+1990 is not a multiple of 4 hence it's not a leap year.